lineshjose/Custom-Adminbar-Menus/README.md

 3. Easy to use.

 ## Download
-Yoy can download latest version from [WordPress.org](https://wordpress.org/plugins/custom-adminbar-menus/).
+You can download latest version from [WordPress.org](https://wordpress.org/plugins/custom-adminbar-menus/).

 ## Troubleshooting
 If you have any problems running Blue Admin, [Support Forum](https://linesh.com/forums/forum/plugins/custom-adminbar-menus/).